groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/webp-to-docm.md

         - icon: "far fa-file-WEBP"
           title: " About WEBP File Format"
           content: |
             WebP, introduced by Google, is a modern raster web image file format that is based on lossless and lossy compression.
 It provides same image quality while considerably reducing the image size.
 Since most of the web pages use images as effective representation of data, the use of WebP images in web pages results in faster loading of web pages.
-As per Google, WebP lossless images are 26% smaller in size compared to PNGs, while WebP lossy images are 25-34% smaller than comparable JPEG images.
-Images are compared based on the Structural Similarity (SSIM) index between WebP and other image file formats.
-WebP is a sister project of WebM multimedia container format.

           link: "https://docs.fileformat.com/image/webp/"

     format:
         # format loop
-        - icon: "far fa-file-DOCM"
+        - icon: "far fa-file-word"
           title: " About DOCM File Format"
           content: |
             DOCM files are Microsoft Word 2007 or higher generated documents with the ability to run macros.
 It is similar to DOCX file format but the ability to run macros makes it different from DOCX.
-Like DOCX, DOCM files can be store text, images, tables, shapes, charts and other contents.The capability to run macros make it easy to save time by executing the series of commands in the form of recorded actions for automatic completion of a task.
+Like DOCX, DOCM files can be store text, images, tables, shapes, charts and other contents.
+The capability to run macros make it easy to save time by executing the series of commands in the form of recorded actions for automatic completion of a task.
 DOCM files can be opened and edited in Microsoft Word 2007 and above.

           link: "https://docs.fileformat.com/word-processing/docm/"